Development assistance in Vietnam

 The Vietnam Provincial Governance and Public Administration Performance Index

-As part of Aus4Reform, from 2017 to 2021, Australia will be the main sponsor of the Vietnam Provincial Governance and Public Administration Performance Index (PAPI), with $2.9 million over three years representing approximately 70 per cent of overall PAPI funding.
+As part of the Aus4Reform program, from 2017 to 2025, Australia will be the main sponsor of the Vietnam Provincial Governance and Public Administration Performance Index (PAPI), with $14 million over seven and a half years representing approximately 90 per cent of overall PAPI funding.

 PAPI is the largest time-series national governance and public administration performance monitoring tool in Vietnam exclusively based on citizens' experiences.
-Since 2009, PAPI has captured and reflected the experiences of nearly 89,000 citizens with diversified demographic features.
+Since 2009, PAPI has captured and reflected the experiences of 155,962 citizens with diversified demographic features.

-PAPI mirrors six dimensions of government performance: (i) participation in elections and policy making at the local level, (ii) transparency in decision-making, (iii) vertical accountability, (iv) control of corruption in the public sector, (v) public administrative procedures, and (vi) public service delivery.
+PAPI provides data and evidence that reflects eight dimensions of government performance: (i) participation in elections and policy making at the local level, (ii) transparency in decision-making, (iii) vertical accountability, (iv) control of corruption in the public sector, (v) public administrative procedures, (vi) public service delivery, (vii) environmental governance, and (viii) e-governance.
 PAPI has helped different national stakeholders to understand how governance and public administration in Vietnam has changed over time and suggested ways to address governance bottlenecks.
 As such, PAPI provides a 'gold mine' of data for policymakers and researchers to triangulate government-business-citizen assessments of policy implementation so as to inform subsequent policy reforms and government performance improvement.

 Related links

-Supporting Interventions to Eliminate Violence Against Women and Children in Vietnam during COVID-19
+Elimination of Violence against Women and Children in Vietnam